 Firstly, is it unethical to try to boost one’s credit score using legally allowable methods?

-People take actions to boost their credit scores every day, such as asking for credit limit increases, taking out new loans to establish more lines of credit, asking their banks to forgive late payments, paying down credit card balances multiple times a month to keep the utilization low, just to name a few.
+People take actions to try to increase their credit scores every day, such as asking for credit limit increases, taking out new loans to establish more lines of credit, asking their banks to forgive late payments, paying down credit card balances multiple times a month to keep the utilization ratio low, and many other types of credit-boosting hacks.

 Becoming an authorized user for the purpose of building credit is just one of many common methods that people use to try to improve their credit.

 You have probably even tried several of these techniques yourself.
-Therefore, it seems that the majority of people do not believe that it is unethical to manipulate credit scores within the legal limits of the law.
+Therefore, it seems that the majority of people do not believe that it is unethical to try to manipulate credit scores within the limits of the law.

 Creating a marketplace where affordable tradelines can be bought and sold helps to create more equal credit opportunity for those who have historically been disadvantaged by an unfair system.

 One of the common complaints about tradelines is that they are expensive.
-Historically, tradelines were only available to the wealthy and privileged due to their high cost.
+Historically, it is true that tradelines were primarily available to the wealthy and privileged due to their high cost.